alain-andre/prime/doc/prime.fr-FR.md

 Méthode: some
 ------------

-Returns `true` if at least one value in the object satisfies the provided testing fonction, otherwise `false` is returned.
+retourne `true` if at least one value in the object satisfies the provided testing fonction, otherwise `false` is returned.

 ### Paramètres